Cumbrian Dialect

 Beestins - N Colostrum

 Bettermer - Adj Superior.
 'Bettermer mak o' folk'.
-(Only ever used in this phrase ?)
+(Only ever heard in this phrase )

 Bray - V To hit or beat.
 To give a good hiding.